 When Wellbeing Coordinator has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Yarram Secondary College will consider: the age and maturity of the students involved
+When making a decision about how to respond to bullying behaviour, Yarram Secondary College will consider: the age, maturity and individual circumstances of the students involved

 the severity and frequency of the bullying, and the impact it has had on the target student